Public Schools: Everyone's Right? Everyone's Responsibility?

 Mentoring Applications: Formal and Informal

 (3 crs.)
 Delves into a variety of strategies and formats (face-to-face, online, collaborative, etc.) that will enable you to develop a mentoring application for you or your organization.
-(Accelerated Online Program) Pre: Graduate Standing
+(Online/Accelerated Online Program) Pre: Graduate Standing

 Group Procedures and Leadership